 - Add the puree to a medium saucepan and bring to a boil over medium heat.
-Turn down to low and cook for 10-15 minutes or until the puree thickens and cooks down to 3 tablespoons (please measure as anything more than this will make the frosting runny).
-Cool to room temperature (or refrigerate until cold to speed it up).
+Turn down to simmer and cook for 5-10 minutes or until the puree thickens and cooks down to 1 1/2 tablespoons (please measure as anything more will make the frosting runny).
+Cool to room temperature.

-- In a large mixing bowl, beat together the butter and cream cheese for 30 seconds or until combined then add the powdered sugar and salt.
-Beat until light and fluffy, 3-5 minutes.
-Beat in the strawberry mixture and vanilla.
-If the frosting isn't pink enough, add a few drops of red food coloring.
+- In a large mixing bowl (with paddle attachment if using a stand mixer), beat together the butter and cream cheese for 30 seconds or until combined.
+Scrape down the bowl then add the powdered sugar and salt.
+Beat until light and fluffy, 2-3 minutes.

-- Use immediately or store in the refrigerator for up to 1 week.
-If the frosting is too soft to pipe right away, refrigerate in 15 minute increments until piping consistency.
+- Use immediately or store in the refrigerator for up to 3 days.